GoogleChrome/web.dev/src/site/content/en/blog/slow-roads/index.md

 a period of time, so as not to interrupt the framerate with performance spikes.

 {% Aside %}
-At its core, a game engine is an infinite `while` loop which reads user input, updates the world state, and then draws the image at 60 frames per second.
-As JavaScript is single threaded, any computation happening within these times needs to complete within the given frame time, or the user will experience visible stutters.
+At its core, a game engine is an infinite `while` loop which reads user input, updates the world state, and then renders the image for the frame.
+This loop runs at the refresh rate of the monitor (typically 60 Hz), so any computation happening within it needs to complete within the given frame time to avoid causing visible stutters.
 {% endAside %}

 The environment is composed of tiles of geometry, differing in size and resolution (categorized as "levels of detail" or LoDs)